lst15/banner-grabber/README.md

 Async banner grabbing tool using Tokio with configurable timeouts, rate limiting, and pluggable probes.

+Active mode now includes lightweight clients for common protocols (FTP, SMTP, SSH, MySQL) that can perform optional handshakes and send simple probes (for example, `FEAT`/`SYST` on FTP or `EHLO` on SMTP) to coax richer banners.

 ## Usage

 Run with a single host/port: